CJS 340 - Ethics in Criminal Justice » Summer 2019 » Exam 2 Chapters 7 - 11

 The association between crime, minorities, and criminal justice policy making is underpinned by a substantial body of research that reveals that:

-A. Racial and ethnic minorities are responsible for a substantial amount of violent crime therefore creating policies favoring punitiveness
+A. Racial and ethnic minorities are responsible for a substantial amount of property and drug crime therefore creating policies favoring punitiveness

 B. Negative racial stereotypes and collective racial resentment are negatively correlated with policies favoring punitiveness